This information is only relevant to employers and employees in the WA state industrial relations system.

 Employers should not use the premise of redundancy to dismiss an employee whose work performance or conduct is unsatisfactory as this could result in a successful claim of unfair dismissal.

 Employers must provide redundant employees with the correct notice period and may be required to provide a redundancy payment.
 Employers are also required to provide paid leave for job interviews, and meet requirements on providing information and holding discussions with affected employees.

-An employee who has been informed that he or she has been or will be made redundant is entitled to paid leave of up to 8 hours for the purpose of being interviewed for further employment.
-The 8 hours does not need to be taken consecutively.
-An employee who is seeking paid leave for job interviews must provide his or her employer with evidence that would satisfy a reasonable person of the entitlement to the leave.
+An employee who has been informed that he or she has been or will be made redundant is entitled to paid leave of up to one day off work during each week of the notice period for the purpose of seeking other employment.

-Where an employer has decided to make an employee redundant, the employer must notify them in writing and consult with all employees who may be affected by the decision.
+Where an employer has decided to make an employee redundant, the employer must notify the employee in writing and consult with all employees who may be affected by the decision.
 If an employee nominates a union to represent them, that union must also be notified and consulted.